 Responsibilities of Institutions and Organizations Hosting Outreach Lecturers

 Institutions wishing to invite a Fulbright Scholar for an Outreach Lecturing Fund visit should develop a comprehensive plan of activities and arrangements to share with the scholar well in advance of the proposed visit.

 Host institutions are asked to cover the following costs for the scholar:

 - Lodging accommodations

 It is important to inform the scholar, prior to arrival, about the support the host institution will provide.
 Institutions should also provide the scholar with a formal letter of invitation as early as possible.
-The scholar will need this letter to formally apply for an Occasional Lecturer Fund Travel Award from CIES.
+The scholar will need this letter to formally apply for an Outreach Lecturing Fund Travel Award from CIES.
 If an institution wishes to offer a scholar an honorarium for the guest lecture, the scholar must request a letter of approval from CIES ahead of time in order to accept the funds.